aayushmanda/da6401_assignment1/README.md

 ### Used Python Libraries and version
-This is same as one the available on Google Colab.
+This is same as one the available on requirements.txt.
+Please install them and then run the code
 * python==3.11.11
 * wandb==0.19.6
 * tensforflow==2.18.0
 * keras==3.8.0
 * numpy==1.26.4
-* matplotlib==3.10.0
+* matplotlib==3.9.3

 Jump to section: [Usage](#usage)
+---
 ## Implementatino of Backpropagation, Optimizers and Loss Functions

 Backpropgatino Implemented for MLP layers: